Spring 2026 - Hybrid (online and in-person)

 Note: You are required to submit the course evaluation survey at the end of the semester to receive your final grade.

-This is an active and intensive course; please expect a minimum of 10 hours per week of work in this course.
+This is an active and intensive course.
+Please expect a minimum of 10 hours per week of work in this course.
+Some weeks may require much longer hours of effort.
 In addition to the time required to attend lectures, the course requires you to read the book chapters, watch several videos, and complete the assignments and projects.
 Every week, you should plan on reading the book chapters as soon as they are assigned.
 The best day to finish the reading assignments is the day after the class.
 Please connect with other students in the class and form study groups to discuss the assignment questions and solution strategies.
 For assignment deadlines, keep an eye on Canvas.
 To share your findings and explore what others have shared, please use the classroom discussion board.
-To help you, most weeks, I will send weekly announcements to remind you of important deadlines and announce upcoming topics.
+To help you, most weeks, I will send announcements to remind you of important deadlines and announce upcoming topics.

 Note: This syllabus will be subject to change at the instructor’s discretion.
 Important changes will be announced to the class.